jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 Tabs are created with the same syntax as an admonition or detail but use equal signs.

-There has to be a blank line before the beginning of (adminiton, detail, tab)
+There has to be a blank line before the beginning of (admonition, detail, tab)

-Everything has to be indented FOUR SPACES (not a tab char) inside of (adminiton, detail, tab)
+Everything has to be indented FOUR SPACES (not a tab char) inside of (admonition, detail, tab)

 ### Simple example of tabs